-- As you do this, tell the people near you that your child is missing and ask them to help look – if you have family or friends with you send them looking, if there are women near you tell them and ask them to look – and keep shouting.
+- As you do this, tell the people near you that your child is missing and ask them to help look – if you have family or friends with you, send them looking too.
+If there are women near you, tell them and ask them to look – and KEEP SHOUTING

 - Ask someone to go to the meet-up point to see if your child is there.
-If you’re on the beach get someone to go tell the lifeguard
+If you’re on the beach, get someone to go and tell the lifeguard

 After 5 minutes

-- Keep shouting or get someone close to you to shout their name, check that people are still looking for your child.
+- KEEP SHOUTING or get someone close to you to shout your child's name.
+Check that people are still looking for your child

 - When you have done all this, ask someone to KEEP STANDING where you are and SHOUT your child’s name.
 This should preferably be a member of staff, or a woman